Rohul1997/AutoBanner/README.md

 # AutoBanner
-For BlargVC SNES from here https://github.com/Ryuzaki-MrL/blargVC
+For this to work you will need BlargVC SNES from here: https://github.com/Ryuzaki-MrL/blargVC

 This is something that I wrote that does all of the Ohana3DS banner work automatically.
 I made this to work with BlargVC SNES.
 The process would normally take 5-10 mins but with this script it will take about a minute.

 # Usage
 Download AutoBanner.py and place it inside BlargVC folder where the banner.bat, make.bat and update.bat files a located.
-Before running Autobanner make sure you create the banner images by running banner.bat.
-When it asks if you want to run Ohana3DS just close the command window.
-Then you run AutoBanner.py and type in your games folder name and press enter.
+Just run banner.bat and go through the process of making the banner.
+After banner.bat finishes making the images, it automatically run AutoBanner.py.
+After that just type in your games folder name and press enter.
 Finally just wait and watch and it should do all of the work for you.

-If you start to see things go wrong hold ALT+F4 until Ohana3DS and AutoBanner.py closes.
+If you start to see things go wrong press ALT+F4 until Ohana3DS and AutoBanner.py closes.

 After AutoBanner.py completes, just run make.bat and follow the steps from there.